-A temporary road closure has been put in place to allow Fibrus to carry out utility works which are expected to commence 20th April 2026 and anticipated to take 4 days to complete.
-(These are the delayed road works previously allocated for 14th April).
+A temporary road closure has been put in place to allow Fibrus to carry out utility works which are expected to commence Wednesday, 3rd June 2026 and anticipated to take 3 days to complete.

 Location: Orchard Road, Arnside, from its junction with Silverdale Road, extending in a north easterly direction for a distance of approx. 125m.